 There are so many hospital bag packing lists out there.
-Like anything, if there is something not on this list that you feel like you may need, might as well pack it.
+Like anything, if there’s something not on this list that you feel like you may need, you might as well pack it.
 We didn’t leave our hospital room much so I mostly stayed in pajamas and my cozy robe, which made it easy for nursing.
 But I will say, every single thing on this list we used!
-If we ever decide to have another child, I’ll definitely be referring back to this post for my own reference!
+If we ever decide to have another child, I’ll definitely be referring back to this post for my own reference.

 SHOP THE POST

 If you plan to breastfeed, pack 2-3 nursing bras.
 Breastfeeding can be tricky to start and can also be a little messy.
 The last thing you want is to not have a backup nursing bra in case of a leak.
 These are my favorite, and I find them super comfortable!